-Need facts about cicadas?
-Looking to study insects / learning about bugs or want to create a cicada lesson plan or want to know more about Brood X?
-Learning about cicadas is a fun STEM lesson to add to your homeschooling or classroom studies!
-Makes a fun unit study for kids!
+Fun facts about cicadas and STEM unit study ideas for science!
+Looking to study insects / learning about bugs, want to create a cicada lesson plan or want to know more about the new Brood emerging this year?
+Learning about cicadas is a fun STEAM lesson to add to your homeschooling or classroom studies.
+Get a free printables pack download!

 You may have seen (and heard!) cicadas on trees or even pictures of cicadas molting.
-But have you considered adding cicada bug facts to your lessons?
+But have you considered adding cicada bug facts to your lessons or doing some cicada crafts?

 Interesting facts about flying cicadas: